 If you are the victim of a farming or agricultural injury, there are several things you should do support your personal injury claim.
 The first thing you should do after an accident or injury, whether in the workplace or otherwise, is to get any medical care you need.
 As well as getting you any specific care you need, this step also creates official records of your injuries.

-At the time of your accident, if possible, you or someone else should take photos of the scene of your accident, including the cause of the incident, your injuries, and the surrounding area.
+At the time of your agricultural accident, if possible, you or someone else should take photos of the scene of your accident, including the cause of the incident, your injuries, and the surrounding area.
 If your employer has breached health and safety standards, this could create a record of them.
 Photographic evidence, combined with medical records creates a body of evidence which can be used in your farm and farming accident injury compensation claim.

 Next, talk to any witnesses to your accident and ask for their name(s), and other contact details.
 Having a witness can increase your chances of making a successful claim.